nikrowell/cranium/README.md

 # Cranium

-> A brainless WordPress theme for modern frontends.
+> A minimal, brainless WordPress theme for modern frontends.
 Inspired by Express.

 As frontends started becoming more dynamic and detached from the backends that powered them, headless CMS services like [Prismic](https://prismic.io/) and [Contentful](https://www.contentful.com/) started gaining popularity.
 Those services are fantastic, but I wanted to continue using a familiar, open source and self-hosted solution.